rkward-community/external-plugins/README.md

 -- Making plugin packages available for download

-For plugins that are clearly targetted for inclusion in the official RKWard releases, or for patches to such plugins, refer to the main source repo (currently in the process of moving to git.kde.org), or contact us on rkward-devel@lists.sourceforge.net .
+For plugins that are clearly targetted for inclusion in the official RKWard releases, or for patches to such plugins, refer to the main source repo (currently in the process of moving to git.kde.org), or contact us on rkward-devel@kde.org .

 Contributing
 ============
 - Submit pull requests or patches
 - Contact us to get write access

+Many of the plugins here are using the 'rkwarddev' package.
+This means that their development is mainly focussed on one script file, usually located at `<main dir>/inst/rkward/<script name>.R`.
+These scripts are written in `R` code and *generate* all of the other plugin files when run.
+Therefore, in case you'd like to add to any plugin, please add to these script files.

 Licence
 =======